vsart/dtvm/README.md

 Also, any label `.lab` starting with a dot is considered a sublabel and is expanded to `cl.lab`, where `cl` is the context label, that being the last non-sublabel label read in the file.

+Constant strings can be defined using the syntax `data string_name "string"`.
+They must be defined before any reference to that string happens.

 In general, see the examples folder for examples.